 *At the discretion of the Director of Studies, part time students may be able to have an extension of three months (giving a total of six months for the dissertation and an overall total registration period of 27 months).
 Students extending into their 3rd academic year may be liable for a pro-rated continuation fee.

-Dr Maria Garcia provides an overview of the international relations masters programmes at the University of Bath.
+Dr Maria Garcia provides an overview of the international relations master's courses.
 Students Caitlin Gordon, Emiliano Irena and Moe Li talk about their experiences.

 The MA in International Relations and European Politics provides students with:

 - A unique postgraduate experience designed to train graduates pursuing international careers in administration, diplomacy, policy formation and research